populationgenetics/exercises/Population_structure/ExerciseStructure_2022.md

 - pruneddata.**fam**: Information of each individual
 - pruneddata.**bim**: Information of each SNP/variant
-- pruneddata.**bed**: A not-human-readable *binary* file-format of the all variants for all individuals.
+- pruneddata.**bed**: A non-human-readable *binary* file-format of the all variants for all individuals.

 and a separate file containing assumed population info for each sample.

 - pop.info

+First, we want to look at the data (like you always should *before* doing any analyses).
+Using the command `wc -l [FILENAME]` count the number of samples and SNPs in the downloaded dataset.

+**Q1**: How many samples and variants does the *plink* file-set consist of?

-First, we want to look at the data (like you always should *before* doing any analyses) by opening R in the exercise directory (don’t close it before this manual states that you should) and typing:
+Open R in the exercise directory (don’t close it before this manual states that you should) and typing:

 #### \>R